Sweet Dog

 Frequently asked questions

-How do I teach my dog to shake off on command?
+How do I teach my dog to shake off on cue?

-You can't lure it: you capture it.
-Spot the moments when he already shakes off (waking up, taking off the harness, after rain), keep treats on you, and say your marker word ("yes!") during the movement, then reward.
-When he starts offering it on his own, add the word "shake".
+You can’t show him the movement with a treat that guides him: you wait for him to do it on his own, and you reward him at that moment.
+Spot the moments when he already shakes off (waking up, harness coming off, after rain), keep treats on you, and say your marker word (“that’s it”) during the movement, then reward.
+When he starts doing it on his own while looking at you, add the word “shake” just before he does it.

 What is capturing in dog training?

-How do I teach my dog to say yes and no with his head?
+How do I teach my dog to nod yes and no?

-At what age can you teach the shake-off trick?
+At what age can you teach the shake trick?

 At any age.
-The shake-off is a natural movement with no strain on the joints, so it suits both a puppy and a senior dog.
-It even makes an excellent first trick, with no prerequisites at all.
+Shaking off is a natural movement, with no effort or strain on the joints: it suits a puppy just as well as an older dog, and it even makes a good first trick, with no prerequisites at all.

 My dog shakes his head all the time, is that normal?